comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 - **Query execution time**: The amount of time (milliseconds) it takes between sending the query to the query engine, and obtaining the final query result.
 - **Query result arrival times**: For each separate query result, the amount of time (milliseconds) between sending the query to the query engine, and obtaining that specific result.
 - **HTTP requests**: For a given query execution, the number of HTTP requests the engine issued during the execution of that query.
-- **Correctness**: A boolean value indicating whether or not the query results conform to the expected query results.
+- **Correctness**: A boolean value indicating whether or not the query results conform to the expected query results. (_Can be a percentage when aggregating over multiple queries_)

 For measuring query execution and result arrival times, a warmup round with all instantiated query templates must take place first.
-To ensure that we take into account the volatile nature of the Web and the live traversal property of LTQP, the HTTP cache of the query engine is flushed before every query execution, while this cache can still be used within the span of a single query execution.
+To ensure that we take into account the volatile nature of the Web and the live traversal property of LTQP, the HTTP cache of the query engine must be flushed before every query execution, while this cache can still be used within the span of a single query execution.